 Blazor Splitter Example - Expand and Collapse Panes

-This sample demonstrates the expand and collapse functionalities of the Blazor Splitter component.
-To expand or collapse the panes, hover the mouse on the separator (divider) bar and click the corresponding icon to expand or collapse the pane.
+This sample demonstrates the expand and collapse functionalities of the Blazor Splitter.
+Hover over the separator and click the corresponding icon to expand or collapse a pane.